darumatic/apigee-cli/README.rst

 ^^^^^^^^^^^^^
 Push commands
 ^^^^^^^^^^^^^
-Some commands support the ``push`` subcommand which combines CRUD API calls to manage the creation, update and sometimes deletion of resources using a single command.
+Some commands support the ``push`` subcommand which combines API calls to manage the creation, update and sometimes deletion of resources using a single command.

 Push commands read JSON from a file and can be invoked like so::